mxklb/multilang/README.md

         updateTranslationParameter('number', 7.5);
     }
 ```
-Note: _custom.js_ will be loaded automatically as final script during _multilang_'s initialisation `initLanguages()`.
+_custom.js_ will be loaded automatically as final script during _multilang_'s initialisation `initLanguages()`.
 To manually load _custom.js_ at a later point in runtime set `var loadCustomjs = false`.
-Now your're in control when to initialize your `translateCustomTexts()` customizations.
+Now your are in control when to initialize your `translateCustomTexts()` customizations.

 ## License
 This code is licensed under MIT.
 See LICENSE file for further informations about this.